yumanoishii/mundana-theme-jekyll/_posts/2021-06-01-notes-on-virtue-hoarders.md

 **The PMC has children**

+*PMC parents want their children to be "perfect" which leads to their micromanaging children on a path to success.
+This process causes a significant amount of stress and anxiety for PMC parents.
+But the worst effect of PMC parenting is their stance against welfare and individualistic approach to education.
+They are not supportive of programs that would help working class parents and children and see their children as entitled to education even if it means it is at the expense of others.&nbsp;*

 * PMC parents think of the child as possessing potential that has to be optimized and maximized
 * fear is one of the distinctive features of contemporary middle class parenting
 * parents feel that they must "manage" everything their children do so that they would be "on track" to success